Stanisław Masłowski: Works

 At this time a new topic appears in Masłowski's works – the city of Warsaw.
 Particularly interesting came out a numerous notes from Iron-Gate Square in Warsaw.
-From this period come a numerous watercolour studies of Masovia, picking Masłowski in a row of "the first Polish Plein air-ists and Impressionists" (S. Rutkowski).
+From this period come a numerous watercolor studies of Masovia, picking Masłowski in a row of "the first Polish Plein air-ists and Impressionists" (S. Rutkowski).

 The years 1890–1907 were a "period of storm and ferment" in Masłowski work.
 Its initial phase – was to go through Impressionism, and then move away from it in search of its own, separate forms.
 The first attempt towards a new image was reportedly "Pocztylion" (en.
 Postman, 1890), and then "Targ na Grzybowie" (en.
 Market on Grzybów district of Warsaw, 1892), "Ostatnie promienie" (en.
 Last rays), "Przed poborem" (en.
 Before the Conscription, 1892).
 Next years brought a numerous and still a new trials and experiments, ranging between Impressionism and Neo-romanticism.
 In 1893 Masłowski issued, inter alia, "Stare miasto" (en.
 Old Town) and "Poranek" (en.
 Morning) and in 1894 – "Mickiewicz and Maryla" and "Porwanie" (en.
 Kidnapping); in 1895 – "Wiosna" (en.
 Spring); in 1896 – "Sprawa o granicę" (en.
 The Case of the Border) and "Bociany" (en.: Storks).
 All these were big oil compositions.
 It seems that far-reaching attempt in the direction of divisionist, speckle technique of painting was image entitled: "Poranek" (en.
 Morning).
 The year 1896 brought synthesis of previous efforts, as exemplified by two major themes: "Sprawa o granicę" (en.
 Case of the Border) and "Bociany" (en.
 Storks).
 Great collective exhibition in the Krywult exhibition room of art in Warsaw in 1896, closed most turbulent phase of a new period of Masłowski's painting.